phourior/dinner-line-war/README.md

 * Drakken Laser[R]
 &emsp;Damage decreased from 15 to 12.

-Vampiric Potion
-&emsp;Effect duration increased from 20 to 60.
-&emsp;Lifesteal rate bonus decreased from 50% to 33%.

 Mannoroth
 * Rain of Fire[Q]
 &emsp;Damage each wave increased from 30 to 35.